 American Society of Criminology (ASC)

 Some personal and interesting information about Dr. Tamara Mouras is that she is an avid athlete and trains roughly 5-6 times per week.
 Dr. Mouras is also a certified, Functional Fitness, Kettlebell and Battle Ropes Instructor.
 She loves to run and train as this starts her day on a positive note.
-Dr. Mouras is married to a retired Navy Veteran and is a mother of two daughters.
+Dr. Mouras is married to a retired Navy Veteran and is a mother of two daughters and an adopted mother of one cat, one dog and one horse and a few chickens.

 CRJS 8351 - Policy Analysis in Criminal Justice System